furzona-app/llm-helper/README.md

 })();
 ```

-You may also combine both methods, loading the GGUF first and then changing the ID (though there shouldn't be a need to).
+You may also combine both methods, loading the GGUF first and then changing the ID (though there shouldn't be any need to).

 ### Creating a chat

 You may create a chat like this:

 ```js
 // Either:
 const chat = llm.chat([